BrandiATMuhkuh/brandiatmuhkuh.github.com/source/index.markdown

 ** Fuse Labs - Microsoft Research **
 [{% img shadowImg http://fuse.microsoft.com/content/img/fuse_logo.png %}](http://fuse.microsoft.com/)

 During my time at the FUSE Labs (Microsoft Research) I developed with Kati London and Noah Liebman a two tier tool to persuade co-workers to do more (mico)exercises during work hours.
-The reason for that was that most sociaties move to a more and more rigit office type workplace which creates many long term health issues.
-The two tier were devided into a screen based notification system and a social robot (NAO) based notification system.
+The reason for that was that most societies move to a more and more rigit office type workplace which creates many long term health issues.
+The two tier were divided into a screen based notification system and a social robot (NAO) based notification system.
 My main part of the project was to develop the robot side and implement it's navigation and persuasion algorithms.

 **Project references:** [Working Out While Working](http://blog.fuselabs.org/post/97150732716/working-out-while-working), [Fidgebot by the Numbers](http://blog.fuselabs.org/post/97247581736/fidgebot-by-the-numbers), [Fidgebot: Robot Experience](http://blog.fuselabs.org/post/97308195741/fidgebot-robot-experience) <br />
 **Project Presentation: ** https://mix.office.com/watch/1txuvzwh356d8 <br />
-**Job tags:** research, persuasvie algorithm, robot alogrithms, python <br />
+**Job tags:** research, persuasive algorithm, robot algorithms, python <br />

 **Technologies Used**

 * [Python](https://www.python.org/) Used as webserver as well as NAO script language
-* [NAOqi](http://doc.aldebaran.com/2-1/naoqi/index.html) Is the SDK used to controll [NAO](https://www.aldebaran.com/en/humanoid-robot/nao-robot) robots
+* [NAOqi](http://doc.aldebaran.com/2-1/naoqi/index.html) Is the SDK used to control [NAO](https://www.aldebaran.com/en/humanoid-robot/nao-robot) robots
 </section>

 <section class="card">